r3lit-lab/r3lit-lab.github.io/content/authors/nishant/_index.md

   - PhD Students
 ---

-Nishant Subramani is a first-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab.
+Nishant Subramani is a second-year PhD student at the Language Technologies Institute within Carnegie Mellon University’s School of Computer Science, advised by Mona Diab.